aroberge/reeborg-world-creation/introduction.md

 While I have included many screenshots to give examples, to get the full picture it is essential that you run examples on the site, especially when animations are involved: these simply cannot be given justice by simply showing a series of static images in a book like this one.

-> **\[info\] Work in progress**
+> **[info] Work in progress**
 >
-> I now consider that the web version of the book is more important than any other versions \(like a pdf\).
-Since animated images are useable online, I have started to include animated images and plan to continue doing so.
+> I now consider that the web version of the book is more important than any other version \(like a pdf\).
+Since animated images are usable online, I have started to include animated images and plan to continue doing so.

 ## A brief word about the organization of this book